-Construct a shared-use path (a wide sidewalk that accommodates both pedestrians and bicycles)
+Construct a shared-use path (a wide sidewalk that accommodates both pedestrians and bicycles) along:

-the east side of Connecticut Avenue, between Blackthorn Street and Chevy Chase Lake Drive, and between Manor Road and Jones Bridge Road

-- the south side of Jones Bridge Road, between Connecticut Avenue and Manor Road - Manor Road, between Connecticut Avenue and Jones Bridge Road - Coquelin Run Parkway, between the Jones Bridge Road/Manor Road intersection and Chevy Chase Lake Drive, with a connection to the Capital Crescent Trail and Coquelin Terrace. - the south side of Newdale Road between the Capital Crescent Trail ramp and Connecticut Avenue - the west side of Connecticut Avenue between Newdale Road and Laird Place.
+- The east side of Connecticut Avenue, between Blackthorn Street and Chevy Chase Lake Drive, and between Manor Road and Jones Bridge Road. - The south side of Jones Bridge Road, between Connecticut Avenue and Manor Road. - Manor Road, between Connecticut Avenue and Jones Bridge Road. - Coquelin Parkway, between the Jones Bridge Road/Manor Road intersection and Jones Mill Road, with connections to the Capital Crescent.
+Trail, Chevy Chase Lake Drive, and Coquelin Terrace.
+If a subsequent detailed study finds the segment between Chevy Chase Lake Drive and Jones Mill Road to be infeasible as a shared-use path, then a natural surface pedestrian path should be built in this segment. - The south side of Newdale Road between the Capital Crescent Trail ramp and Connecticut Avenue. - The west side of Connecticut Avenue between Newdale Road and Laird Place.